Skip to content

 Tip

-2.1 Install Specific Collectors
+2.1 Install specific collectors

 If you need to collect corresponding logs, you also need to enable the corresponding log collection script.
 If you need to collect bills, you need to enable the cloud bill collection script.

-• "Integration (Alibaba Cloud-Cloud Monitoring)" (ID: integration_alibabacloud_monitor)
+• "Integration (Alibaba Cloud - Cloud Monitor)" (ID: integration_alibabacloud_monitor)

-• "Integration (Alibaba Cloud-ECS)" (ID: integration_alibabacloud_ecs)
+• "Integration (Alibaba Cloud - ECS)" (ID: integration_alibabacloud_ecs)

 After clicking [Install], enter the corresponding parameters: Alibaba Cloud AK, Alibaba Cloud account name.

-2.2 Verify Synchronization Status
+2.2 Verify synchronization status

-3. Code Explanation
+3. Code Details

 The following is a step-by-step explanation of the code in this example.

-In fact, all "Integration" type scripts can be implemented using similar methods.
+Actually, all "Integration" type scripts can be implemented using similar methods.

-import Section
+import section

 from integration_core__runner import Runner